20.06.2016 By Amanda Millyard

 In Hall’s case, a wife appealed a decision of the Full Court of the Family Court in relation to the stopping of an interim spouse maintenance order made in her favor by the trial judge.

 The Husband had net assets of $21 million.
-The Wife owned two luxury car which her brothers had bought for her and an “interest” of an unknown value in the estate of her late father that related to a family business (“the Group”) founded by her late father and controlled by her brothers.
+The Wife owned two luxury cars, which her brothers had bought for her, and an “interest” of an unknown value in the estate of her late father that related to a family business (“the Group”) founded by her late father and controlled by her brothers.

 The legal issue to be determined was whether the Wife was unable to support herself adequately.

 There was evidence before the Full Court of the father’s wishes for his deceased estate; firstly that the Wife should receive from the Group a lump sum cash payment of $16,500,00 in the event of her divorce from her Husband and secondly that the Wife should receive from the Group an annual payment of $150,000 until the date (if any) of the lump sum payment.

 The Wife’s evidence was that she had not received any income or capital payment from her father’s estate.

 However, the Wife did not give evidence whether she had asked for payment from the Group.